Volunteering This Summer Find Out if Your Work is Tax Deductible (1440 × 600 px)

 Read the Article

 Besides donating money, one of the best ways you can support a worthy cause is to volunteer.
 Many organizations are limited by what they can do because they don’t have the support staff and leaders to help them grow.
-You can lend your expertise or learn a new skill while assisting others.
+Through volunteer work, you can lend your expertise or learn a new skill while assisting others.

-While it’s probably not the only reason you volunteer, there are some tax advantages to having a big heart.
-While you may already know that your donated funds and goods can be helpful come tax time, did you know that some of your volunteer work-related expenses may be tax deductible?
+While it’s probably not the only reason you would want to volunteer, there are certainly some tax advantages to having a big heart.
+Did you know that in addition to donated funds and goods, some of your volunteer work-related expenses may be tax deductible?

 Making Sure You’re Getting the Most of Your Volunteer Work

 Before you start keeping tabs on your expenses, check to see if the organization is a qualified charitable organization and recognized by the IRS.
-While you can still do plenty of good work, to get the tax benefits the organization does have to meet certain qualifications.
+While you can still do plenty of good work, the organization does have to meet certain qualifications in order for you to get the tax benefits.

 • Supplies: If you are providing supplies (maybe office paper and printer ink for the organization’s reports or construction material for a building project), then you may be able to claim them.
-Just make sure they are expressly for the charity.
+Just make sure they are exclusively used for the charity.

-Note: If you get reimbursed from the organization, you can not take a tax deduction.
-You also want to keep in mind, to claim these tax deductions, you need to itemize your deductions.
-And like any tax deduction, always keep good records!
+It is important to note that if you get reimbursed from the organization for any of your expenses, you can not take a tax deduction.
+In addition, in order to claim these tax deductions, you need to itemize your deductions.
+And, like with any tax deduction, always keep good records!

 I’d love to hear from you.
 What causes are near and dear to your heart?
 How did you get started?